svtk/AtomicKotlinCourse/Introduction to Objects/Lists/Exercise 3/task.md

 ## Lists (#3)

-Write a function to determine whether two strings are anagrams.
+Write a function to determine whether two `String`s are anagrams.
 An anagram is a word formed by rearranging the letters of a different word, using all the original letters exactly once.

 <div class="hint">